 What is the relationship between resource scarcity and abundance, on the one hand, and intrastate conflict, on the other?
 Under what conditions do natural resources cause conflict?
 Which types of resources can better predict the onset, intensity, and duration of intrastate conflict?
 These questions and other related questions are needed to discuss how renewable as well as non-renewable resources influence the onset, intensity, and duration of intrastate conflict.
 In particular, there are two strands of the literature: the first strand deals with renewable resources, such as water, cropland, forests, fish stocks, etc., and examines how the scarcity of such resources leads to resource completion and subsequently to a greater risk of conflict.
 In this context, it also discusses the more recent literature on climate change and conflict.
 The second strand deals with non-renewable resources that tend to have a high value-to-weight ratio, such as fossil fuels and minerals, and evaluates how abundance of such resources affects potential “greed” and “grievance” motives of rebels to take up arms as well as a state’s capacity to put down a rebellion, both of which can lead to civil conflicts.
 Overall, with the exception of the very recent empirical work on climate change as a “threat multiplier,” the bulk of the empirical evidence provides non-robust and often even contradictory results and thus does not allow for a clear-cut conclusion: while some studies support the link between resource scarcity/abundance and armed conflict, others find no or only weak links.
 The inconclusiveness of the results might be due to various factors, such as the inability/failure of the extant literature to adequately address the mechanisms via which resource scarcity and abundance could lead to conflict as well as which types of natural resources, including climatic changes, matter most.
 Moreover, empirical studies differ with regard to the type of conflict under study, ranging from violence against the government (civil wars [1,000 deaths], civil conflict [25 deaths], and low-intensity conflict [protests and riots]) to intercommunal violence (conflict that occurs between competing groups within a state), the operationalization and/or measurement of the types of resource scarcity and abundance, and the appropriate level of analysis (individual, household, subnational, national).

-Transboundary haze pollution affects about half of the countries in Southeast Asia with varied intensities on an almost annual basis.
-Haze not only affects visibility, but also causes widespread health problems, transportation disruptions, and other socioeconomic issues.
-This haze, and the fires that cause it, has been a key topic for environmental politics research in the region since the late 1990s.
+Transboundary haze pollution originating from fires in Southern Southeast Asia affects about half of the countries in Southeast Asia with varied intensities on an almost annual basis.
+Haze not only affects visibility but also causes widespread health problems, transportation disruptions, and other socioeconomic issues.
+This haze and the fires that cause it have been a key topic for environmental politics research in the region since the late 1990s.
 This has largely been driven by one overarching objective: how to prevent haze from returning in the following years.
-However, conditions on the ground (mostly in Indonesia and in the larger Southeast Asian region) have been changing and evolving drastically.
-This has resulted in a very dynamic research agenda that has to keep up with these changes.
+However, conditions on the ground (mostly in Indonesia and in the larger Southeast Asian region) have been changing and evolving drastically, which has resulted in a dynamic research agenda that has to keep up.
 Within the context of environmental politics, fires and haze can be viewed through the broad lens of national interest.
 There is a strong link between the severity of haze and the burgeoning agribusiness sector in the region: that of oil palm in particular.
-Oil palm is a very important crop in the region, with Indonesia and Malaysia making up almost 90% of total global palm oil output.
+Oil palm is a very important crop in the region, with Indonesia and Malaysia generating almost 90% of total global palm oil output.
 Hence, national and business interest theories have often been used as a framework for research in this area, with commercial oil palm plantations often being the unit of analysis.
-This includes research by this author, using the patronage politics framework.
 However, this has been called to question lately as these plantations face increasing market pressure to act more sustainably.
 A new group of actors that have since been highlighted are smallholders, either independent or in contract with larger plantations.
-There is potentially much to be uncovered with regard to the relationships between smallholders and commercial plantations, and how this affects patterns of fire use and global sustainability issues.
-Related to this is the ever-evolving collection of local, regional, and national policies (and related enforcement issues) over land and fire use in Indonesia.
+There is potentially much to be uncovered with regard to the relationships between smallholders and commercial plantations and how they affect patterns of fire use and global sustainability issues.
+Related to this is the ever-evolving collection of local, regional, and national policies (and related enforcement issues) on land and fire use in Indonesia.
 One key area of contention is the use of peatlands.
-Fires on peat produce the thick, sooty smoke that travels across national boundaries, and are notoriously hard to put out.
+Fires on peat produce the thick, sooty smoke that travels across national boundaries, and they are notoriously hard to put out.
 Political research in this area is heavily framed by a tough debate between the scientific community and socioeconomic concerns.
-While peatlands play an important role in the global climate change balance, at the same time, these peat areas face immense pressure for development fueled by the scarcity of land.
+While peatlands play an important role in the global climate change balance, they also face immense pressure for development fueled by the scarcity of land.
 The regional context has also been an important theme for haze research.
-Haze primarily affects the Southern Southeast Asian subregion.
-And the major players of the palm oil sector also come from this region.
+Haze primarily affects the Southern Southeast Asian subregion, and the major players of the palm oil sector come from this area.
 The Indonesian palm oil sector is a vibrant combination of Malaysian, Singaporean, and local companies.
-And ASEAN has been the hub of cooperation and mitigation activities over haze.
+And the Association of Southeast Asian Nations has been the hub of cooperation and mitigation activities over haze.
 Hence, many scholars have searched for answers at the regional level.
-However, new national developments like Singapore’s Transboundary Haze Pollution Act suggest that countries may be losing confidence with regional efforts, which may be an indicator for future directions for solutions as well.
+However, new national developments, such as Singapore’s Transboundary Haze Pollution Act, suggest that countries may be losing confidence in regional efforts.